-Regardless of legal requirements however, most employers will excuse absences from work for certain reasons, such as vacation, medical leave, jury duty, military work, or bereavement.
+Regardless of legal requirements however, most employers will excuse absences from work for certain reasons, such as vacation, medical leave, or bereavement.
 Proof of your leave (a jury duty notice, a doctor’s note, an obituary, etc.) is usually sufficient documentation for an employer to excuse absence from work.
 However, employers can spot trends and may keep track of how often an employee is absent and what their reasons are.

 Some employers require that Paid Time Off (PTO) be used when an employee is sick.
 This is meant to encourage employees to come in whenever possible.
 However, employees often feel obligated to come to work while sick and end up spreading germs and illness to their coworkers.
 This can develop into office-wide absenteeism and low productivity.